-The cost of installing one of the RFID wander management solutions for assisted living facilities (ALF) is reasonable, and the system pays for itself fairly quickly in savings elsewhere.
+The cost of installing one of the RFID wander management solutions for assisted living facilities (ALF) is reasonable.
+And the system pays for itself fairly quickly in savings elsewhere.
 The system can also be used to manage assets and inventory, and for tracking, adding to the benefits of the cost.
-Because the system is modular and expandable, facilities can start small and continue to add functionality as needed without having to purchase new base equipment.
+Because the system is modular and expandable, facilities can start small.
+Then continue to add functionality as needed without having to purchase new base equipment.
 More uses for this type of RFID technology are being discovered every day.

 The transmitter tag contains individualized data for the patient.
 Using the web-based system software, permissions can be customized for each monitored area and patient group.
 The action taken by the system when it is triggered ranges from a simple alarm alert to the automated locking of doors or elevators and sending of email alerts to staff.

 Tags are most often sewn directly into the clothing.
 Short term memory issues may lead dementia patients to forget what the tag is and remove it.
 Sewing the tag into the clothing eliminates this concern.
 It is more attractive, as well.
 Wristband style transmitters can also be used.